 Please also make sure that any mono sources are exported as mono files, and any stereo sources are exported as a single 2-channel interleaved stereo file.

-In some cases it is possible for me to accept Logic Pro X session files, but please contact me first to discuss if you wish to submit a Logic session for mixing.
+In some cases it is possible for me to accept Logic Pro X or Pro Tools session files, but please contact me first to discuss if you wish to submit a session file for mixing.